Roger Casement: Peru: Abuses against the Putumayo Indians

 Casement's report has been described as a "brilliant piece of journalism", as he wove together first-person accounts by both "victims and perpetrators of atrocities ...
 Never before had distant colonial subjects been given such personal voices in an official document."
 After his report was made to the British government, some wealthy board members of the PAC were horrified by what they learned.
 Arana and the Peruvian government promised to make changes.
 In 1911, the British government asked Casement to return to Iquitos and Putumayo to see if promised changes in treatment had occurred.
 In a report to the British foreign secretary, dated 17 March 1911, Casement detailed the rubber company's continued use of pillories to punish the Indians:Men, women, and children were confined in them for days, weeks, and often months. ...
-Whole families ... were imprisonedfathers, mothers, and children, and many cases were reported of parents dying thus, either from starvation or from wounds caused by flogging, while their offspring were attached alongside of them to watch in misery themselves the dying agonies of their parents.
+Whole families ... were imprisoned—fathers, mothers, and children, and many cases were reported of parents dying thus, either from starvation or from wounds caused by flogging, while their offspring were attached alongside them to watch in misery themselves the dying agonies of their parents.

+Some of the company men exposed as killers in his 1910 report were charged by Peru, while most fled the region and were never captured.
+In 1911, Casement tried to have one man in particular arrested, Andrés O'Donnell, after he was discovered living comfortably in Barbados.
+O'Donnell had worked for Arana as the manager of Entre Rios for seven years, and hundreds of natives died under his administration.
+Casement noted that he was the "least criminal of the chief agents" and "I don't think he killed Indians for pleasure or sport—but only to terrorize for rubber".
+An extradition order was issued by Peru however it was found to be faulty, so O'Donnell was released on a legal technicality.
+He later escaped to Panama, and then the United States.
+Others, such as Armando Normand and Augusto Jiménez Seminario, were arrested but escaped from jail before the conclusion of trials in court.